| |

 It turned out that R.K. was a diabetic of 8 years' standing.
 He also had high blood pressure for which he was on beta blockers.
 He was obese (209 lbs - 175 cm) and smoked 40 cigarettes a day.
 He partied 7 days a week and drank quite heavily.
 He had never exercised in his life.
 Sadly, his family doctor had never connected any of these to his sexual problem.

 Many drugs also cause neurogenic impotence by affecting the neurotransmitters at the nerve endings.
-Notable among these are anti-hypertensives (BP lowering) and psychotropics although the list is very large.
+Notable among these are anti-hypertensives (BP lowering) and psychotropics.
+The list is very large.
 Often, it is not known that the medicine (which is prescribed for some unrelated disease, such as duodenal ulcer) is the culprit.

 Sometimes, more than one factor can be operative in the same patient.
 Such patients generally have systemic disease.
 Notable examples are diabetes, kidney failure and liver failure.